PSP-Archive/LTE/readme.txt

 include files and libraries will be installed in your computer.

 You can find documented examples in this archive that will explain you the basic of this engine.
-For any question please go to the LTE 3D Engine forum at:
+For any question please go to the LTE Game Engine forum at:

 http://www.ltestudios.com/forum